ytmytm/llama2.c64/README.md

 ## What's the performance like?
 I have been waiting here for 15 minutes and it does nothing

-You will receive one output token about every 8 minutes.
+You will receive one output token approximately every 8 minutes.
 Note that the very first token is a start marker, so the text in the output will start appearing after 16 minutes.
+All the tokens from the input will be repeated in the output before any sampling starts.

 ## What do those parameters mean?